tobega/tailspin-v0/TailspinReference.md

 while a projection is required to provide a value.

 ## Matchers
-A matcher is a membrane enclosed by angle brackets.
+A matcher is a criterion enclosed by angle brackets.
 A sequence of matchers is evaluated from the start to the end, where the first matcher that matches the _current value_ will have its block executed for that _current value_.

+Matchers are also used to [define datatypes](#defined-types)

+Note that some values, notably numbers and strings, can morph to match what is in the criterion, see [measures](#measures) and [tagged identifiers](#tagged-identifiers).

-* Empty membrane, `<>`, matches anything.
+* Empty criterion, `<>`, matches anything.
 * Equality, starts with an equal sign `=` followed by a [source](#sources), e.g. `<='abc'>` or `<=[1, 2, 3]>`;
   matches according to standard rules of equality, with lists being ordered.
 * Matching a [defined data type](#defined-types), is done by simply putting the name of the defined type in the matcher, e.g. `<mytype>`